 Redhaven: Red.
 Semi-freestone.
 Very resistant to peach leaf curl.
 Self-pollinizing.

-Veteran: Yellow, Freestone.
+Veteran: Yellow.
+Freestone.
 Very easy to peel.
 Self-pollinizing.

 Pears